GenKawamura/HappyFaceGoettingen/README.md

 # HappyFaceGoettingen
 HappyFace Project

-## We moved the HappyFace repository to
+## We moved the HappyFace project and its repository to
 https://github.com/HappyFaceGoettingen